 Whether you want to plan a memorable trip or you’re looking for low-cost activities to do at home, there are many fun things to do on the weekend for family fun.
 Remember that some of the best family activities require nothing more than your undivided attention — and sometimes a bit of creativity!

-Check out these 16 weekend family activities you can do with your kids:
+When the weekend rolls around and you’re looking for something to do, consider these 16 fun weekend activities you can do with your kids: